Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Beam Training

-For implementing beam training with low cost, a concept of beamspace MIMO comes up recently.
+For implementing beam training with low cost, a concept of beamspace MIMO came up recently.
 This concept is particularly referred to as the beamforming realized by using the special hardware that makes the wireless communication system more like an optical one \cite{len1}.
-By borrowing the concept from optical systems, beam training will be re-considered from the antenna space to the beam space that has much lower dimensions, to significantly reduce the number of required RF chains \cite{len2}.
+By modeling the optical lens as the approximate spatial Fourier transformer, beam training will be re-considered from the antenna space to the beam space that has much lower dimensions, to significantly reduce the number of required RF chains \cite{len2}.
 Fig. \ref{hd} shows the architecture of the training tailored hardware, in which each beam has a dedicated circuit and only the needed beams will be selected by limited RF chains via the selecting network.
-Compared to the conventional digital/analog hardware, the advantage of the training tailored hardware is that there is no need to timely control the digital/analog domain based on the optimization.
+Compared to the conventional digital/analog hardware, the advantage of the training tailored hardware is that there is no need to control antenna weights.
 Instead, only a simple link selection is required, which makes the beamforming realized faster and more accurately.